 Canada receives nearly 35 million temporary residents or non-immigrants so to say.
-Temporary visas could be a student or holiday visa, and in a country full of opportunities, it is not uncommon to find students or other temporary residents finding an opportunity for business.
+Temporary visas could be student or holiday visas, and in a country full of opportunities, it is not uncommon to find students or other temporary residents finding an opportunity for business.
 The question is, can you set up a business while on a student or a working holiday visa?

 A study visa is a document that is provided by the Canadian government to international students, many of which have chosen to study in Canada because of the quality of life, more opportunities, and being able to study in an environment suitable for advancing your education.

 There are many reasons and situations that would require an international student to seek to start their own business, one of them is to be self-sufficient.